vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-gateway/scg-gs.md

 ### Using Spring Cloud Gateway

-Let's get started in building your gateway.
-As mentioned, since Spring Cloud Gateway is a library built for Spring, there's no infrastructure or networking to set up.
+As mentioned, since Spring Cloud Gateway is a library built for Spring.
+There's no infrastructure to set up and no networking to configure.
 Instead, this guide will be looking at the code that goes around defining your gateway.

 #### Generating a New Spring Application